 Spotify market cap

 Spotify went public in April 2018, listing on the New York Stock Exchange, opting for a direct listing instead of the standard IPO process.

 The opening price of Spotify shares was $165.90, up on the guide price of $132.
 The day closed with stock priced at a shade under $150, giving Spotify a valuation of $26.5 billion.

-Spotify stock price has been fairly tumultuous since then, rising to a high of $198.88 in July, but coming down fairly hard from late September onwards.
-This culminated in a low of $104 in December, though we have seen something of recovery since then, with a price $135 reported in mid-May 2019.
+Spotify stock price has been fairly tumultuous since then, rising to a high of $192.38 in July 2018, but coming down fairly hard from late September onwards.
+This culminated in a low of $106.84 in December 2019.
+Prices have been up and down since then, standing at $144.49 in early May 2020.

 Spotify stock price history

 Spotify can be considered, along with Netflix, to be one of the key drivers of a sea change in the way we consume culture.
 Before, we would pay for each individual film or album (or even song), which would then be in our possession for as long as we took care of it.

 That model would probably seem hopelessly antiquated to anyone coming of age in the third decade of the 21st century.
 The access model – whereby we pay for unlimited access to as many different works as we can consume, so long as we keep paying our monthly rate – is now clearly the dominant form of consumption.

 There is a question, though, which separates Netflix and Spotify.
 The film industry seems to be in rude health.
 And importantly, Netflix is investing in the creation of original content – giving something back to the art form through which it rose to prominence.